markeyser/Deployment-of-ML-Models/notes-test.md

 Model deployment is one of the most difficult processes in the machine learning pipeline and also the one that will allow us to extract real value from our model.

-Model deployment
+Model deployment  is one of the most difficult processes in the machine learning pipeline and also the one that  will allow us to extract real value from our model.

-one that will allow us to extract real value from our mother mother deployment requires coordination
+Mother deployment requires coordination

 between data scientists I.T. teams and their ops software developers and business professionals to make